rudolph2907/bad-language-filter/README.md

 # bad-language-filter
-A javascript module for removing bad language from content.
+A javascript module for detecting, removing and replacing bad language from content.